Member Handbook

 In addition to continuing to meet clinical eligibility, you must continue to meet Medicaid eligibility to remain in the waiver.

-For additional information and questions you have on Medicaid eligibility, contact your care manager or Member and Recipient Services at 1-877-685-2415 or dial 711 for TTY.
+For additional information and questions you may have on Medicaid eligibility, contact your care manager or Member and Recipient Services at 1-877-685-2415 or dial 711 for TTY.

-Residential Settings Where Nc Innovations Waiver Services Can Be Delivered
+Residential Settings Where NC Innovations Waiver Services Can Be Delivered

-Leaving The Nc Innovations Waiver (Disenrollment)
+Leaving The NC Innovations Waiver (Disenrollment)

 NC Innovations waiver participants can choose to leave the NC Innovations waiver at any time.
 If you want to leave Trillium and move to another Medicaid health care option, you must leave the NC Innovations waiver first.
-For more information contact your care manager or Member and Recipient Services at 1-877-685-2415 or dial 711 for TTY.
+For more information, contact your care manager or Member and Recipient Services at 1-877-685-2415 or dial 711 for TTY.

 • You are no longer eligible for Medicaid.